Meet the SEN Team

 SEN Manager and SEN Admin Assistant

-Miss Kyriacou and Miss Grafham support the SENCOs in their role through liaison with students, parents/carers and external agencies.
+Miss R Piper is the SENCO Assistant and supports the SEN team through liaison with students, parents/carers and external agencies.

 We have a significant number of learning support assistants (LSAs) who give support to both students and staff across the school.
 All LSAs take a role before school, during break/lunchtimes and after school in duties, supervision of students, homework club and other activities as appropriate.